 Infrared saunas boost circulation, which helps to bring essential nutrients, oxygen and other substances to the cells of the body.
 Since cancer cells do not thrive in a high oxygen environment, improving circulation can help reverse the cancer process.

 During a sauna, the pulse rate jumps by 30% or more, allowing the heart to greatly increase the amount of blood it pumps each minute.
 Most of the extra blood flow is directed to the skin.
 Saunas powerfully shunt the blood from the internal organs to the periphery of the body in an attempt to get rid of the heat.
 They also increase circulation to the lungs, improving oxygenation.
-This combination can be of great benefit for cancer patients, many of whom cannot or should not exercise much, especially older or physically impaired patients.
+This combination can be of great benefit for cancer patients, many of whom cannot or should not exercise much.
+Especially older or physically impaired patients.

 Without efficient circulation, not only do health-promoting nutrients and oxygen not get into our cells, but also waste materials cannot get out.
 Saunas help purge the body of hundreds of toxins, such as heavy metals, chemicals, and pesticides.
-Because of this, sauna treatments can help remove lead, copper, mercury, arsenic and cyanide and help to balance the body’s pH by neutralizing excessively acid body chemistry.

 The heat that saunas produce creates perspiration which cleanses the skin from the inside out.
 Although the skin is designed to be a major organ for eliminating body wastes, in most people, it’s inactive because they don’t sweat enough.
 The deep penetration of infrared heat releases toxins from the fat layers just beneath the skin and flushes out those toxins through the sweat.
-The dry heat of a sauna can cause skin temperature to rise to about 104° F, and many persons – especially those who drink several glasses of water before entering the sauna — will pour out a pint of toxic sweat during a short stint in a sauna.
+The dry heat of a sauna can cause skin temperature to rise to about 104° F. Many – especially those who drink several glasses of water before entering the sauna — will pour out a pint of toxic sweat during a short stint in a sauna.

 In addition to cleansing the skin, infrared saunas also help decongest and eliminate toxins from the internal organs.
 The liver, kidneys and other internal organs can become burdened with estrogen, chemicals, and toxic metals.
 Overload, sluggishness, and congestion of these eliminatory organs greatly inhibits the detoxification of all toxic substances in our bodies.
 This is a very critical problem for cancer patients.
 Saunas move blood away from the center of the body toward the extremities to get rid of the heat.
 By causing blood to move toward the body surface, infrared saunas help to decongest the body’s internal organs as well.

 According to the American Institute for Cancer Research, obesity is a known risk factor, not only for cancer, but also for cancer death.
-Among the many reasons for this, cancer-promoting hormones and carcinogens are lipophylic – they hang around in fatty tissue and have a tough time metabolizing out.
+Among the many reasons for this, cancer-promoting hormones and carcinogens are lipophylic.
+They hang around in fatty tissue and have a tough time metabolizing out.

 Infrared saunas have been clinically shown to help burn fat and dramatically aid in weight loss.
 A 2009 study showed that infrared saunas provide significant results in lowering weight and waist circumference in just three months.
 And for those who are sedentary due to medical conditions such as cardiovascular or respiratory problems, results were even more profound.
-Dr. Stephen Sinatra, stated, “Their penetrating infrared rays increase blood circulation, which helps speed up your metabolism and burn calories — up to a few hundred calories per session.”
-During a 30-minute sauna session, core temperature increases, and the body works hard to cool itself, often burning 300-500 calories in the process.
+Dr. Stephen Sinatra, stated, “Their penetrating infrared rays increase blood circulation, which helps speed up your metabolism and burn calories.
+Up to a few hundred calories per session.”
+During a 30-minute sauna session, core temperature increases, and the body works hard to cool itself.
+Often burning 300-500 calories in the process.

 Saunas can support parasympathetic activity in several ways.
 Sauna heat greatly slows normal heat production, a sympathetic function.
 To dissipate heat, saunas draw blood from the center to the periphery of the body.
 This opposes an important sympathetic nervous system activity, which is to draw blood to the central part of the body as a protection against attack.
 Furthermore, saunas eliminate toxins that irritate the body’s tissues and keep it in a sympathetic state.
 Inhibiting the sympathetic nervous system can also promote cancer therapy healing by helping to reduce excess acidity in the body.
 Cancer, as we know, thrives in an acid environment.